 By reviewing processes, you can identify inefficiencies that may have previously gone unnoticed.
 By re-designing processes you can address the inefficiencies, you can ensure a much more standardized, secure, and controlled environment.
 Listen to your staff and seek to amend the issues they raise with your current process.

 An automated process will allow you to deplete or get rid of the reliance on temporary staff.
 Automation means that the repetitive, time-consuming tasks your employees do are replaced by software.
 In turn, they’re able to manage their workload.
 It also gives management full visibility and control over the end to end AP process, so they can assign, monitor, and report on employee’s work.
 This structure implements ownership, productivity, and motivation by giving employees a standard to work towards.
-According to an Ardent Partners Survey, organizations that have a streamlined invoice process in AP are five-times more efficient than other companies who don’t, with a difference of $2.52 and $14.38 per invoice.
+According to a recent report, organizations that have a streamlined invoice process in AP are five-times more efficient than other companies who don’t, with a difference of $2.52 and $14.38 per invoice.

 Before making the switch to automation, there’s a number of checklist items you need to go through.
 Luckily for you, we’ve already written a blog on how to plan for a switch.